ericdalmases/IRWA/README.md

 ```
 Welcome to the Tweet Data Analysis project!
 This repository contains Python code for analyzing tweet data within a Google Colab notebook.
 Follow these step-by-step instructions to execute the code successfully and customize your analysis options.

+The procedure for executing the code is the same for all the deliverables of the project so far.

 **Getting Started**

 1. **Access Google Colab:**